Effective Resume Writing Tips

 For most job seekers, the job market is a buyer's that is, an employer's market.

-General rule for all types of international resume is – ‘so shorter it is so better results are’.
+The general rule for all types of an international resume is – ‘so shorter it is so better results are’.

-One of the most important features of an effective resume is that it looks forward rather then back and addresses the needs of the job being applied for.
-Many resumes by contrast are more concerned with what the job seeker has done, instead of what they want to do next.
+One of the most important features of an effective resume is that it looks forward rather than back and addresses the needs of the job being applied for.
+Many resumes, by contrast, are more concerned with what the job seeker has done, instead of what they want to do next.

 Focus your resume.
 Ideally, a resume will have a clear and well-defined objective that fits well with the position sought.
 In such a way, it is far more likely that the candidate has a carefully thought out career plan and that the position sought fits into their long-term goals.
 Customize it for a particular position: if you have done both R&D and manufacturing but you are looking for a position in manufacturing, emphasize your manufacturing experience.

 Another aspect of focus in the resume is the exclusion of irrelevant material, especially past experience.
-However, should be matches to the key accountabilities, requirements or key competencies required.
+However, should be matched to the key accountabilities, requirements or key competencies required.

 In addition, quantify your experience wherever possible.
 Cite numerical figures, such as monetary budgets/funds saved, sales target or budgets achieved, projects completed, time periods/efficiency improved, lines of code written/debugged, numbers of machines administered/fixed, etc. which demonstrate progress or accomplishments due directly to your work.

 The effective resume will highlight the candidate's skills, knowledge, attributes, competencies, professional approach, achievements, qualifications and experience described in terms of what the job seeker can do to solve the employer's problem.

 Experience generally weights very heavily and should be emphasized over education.

 An executive summary on page 1 (whatever the title may be - Key Strengths, Professional Competencies etc.) should bring to the employer's immediate attention the candidate's best selling features in relation to the position.